 Scotland’s Take-Home Naloxone Programme

-Announced in 2010 and launched in 2011, the take-home naloxone (THN) programme was introduced by the Scottish Government in response to the rising number of opioid-related deaths and following successful small-scale Take-Hom Naloxone (THN) pilots in Glasgow, Lanarkshire and Inverness.
+Announced in 2010 and launched in 2011, the take-home naloxone (THN) programme was introduced by the Scottish Government in response to the rising number of opioid-related deaths and following successful small-scale THN pilots in Glasgow, Lanarkshire and Inverness.

 Over several years, SDF had been advocating for THN and was subsequently commissioned to coordinate the programme and to train the workforce.
 Staff working in community drug services and the Scottish Prison Service were the primary focus of a ‘training for trainers’ model across the country.